-Health Equity Coordinator
+Health Equity Manager

 Claudia has a strong background in civic engagement and leading innovative community – building initiatives in racially and linguistically diverse neighborhoods.
 She has over eight years experience working with immigrant and communities of color and over six years experience with strategic planning, policy development and analysis.
 Her public sector experience includes community development work within the Seattle Mayor Nickel's office, constituent services within U.S. Senator Maria Cantwell's office, and other positions related to food policy, housing, education and literacy.
 Claudia holds a Master's degree in Public Administration from the University of Washington and a Bachelor's degree in English from Duke University.
 She is fluent in Spanish.
 When Claudia isn't working she enjoys reading, wine, traveling, exercising while pushing a stroller, dabbling in pottery, and spending time with her family.